 Coming Storm Looks To Slam Southern Minn.
 With 10+ Inches Of Snow

-MINNEAPOLIS (WCCO) – As all eyes are on the Vikings in Philadelphia, a storm system is headed toward Minnesota, and residents in the southern part of the state could be digging out of a foot of snow by Tuesday morning.
+MINNEAPOLIS (WCCO) – As all eyes were on the Vikings in Philadelphia Sunday night, a storm system was headed toward Minnesota, and residents in the southern part of the state could be digging out of a foot of snow by Tuesday morning.

-Meteorologist Mike Augustyniak says the heaviest snow is expected to fall across a swath of southern Minnesota, in a line stretching from Worthington to Red Wing.
+Meteorologist Molly Rosenblatt says the heaviest snow is expected to fall across a swath of southern Minnesota, in a line stretching from Worthington to Red Wing.
 Communities within the snow-band could well see 10+ inches of heavy, wet snow.

-The National Weather Service has issued a Winter Storm Warning for most of southern Minnesota, as well as a Blizzard Warning for south-central Minnesota.
+The National Weather Service has issued a Winter Storm Warning for most of southern Minnesota and the metro, as well as a Blizzard Warning for south-central Minnesota.
 Travel is expected to be hazardous Monday afternoon, with possible whiteout conditions and massive snowdrifts.

 Blizzard Warnings are now in place for portions of south central Minnesota Monday. #mnwx#wiwxpic.twitter.com/UO5ih38a1s